-If business leaders want to generate the growth that rockets their software as a service (SaaS) business to the next level, then at some point they will need to build a sales organisation.
+If business leaders want to generate the growth that rockets their software as a service (SaaS) business to the next level, then at some point they will need to build a SaaS sales team.
 This is true whether they’re a new startup, have recently closed a Series A round or are about to go public.

 While some companies have famously generated tens of millions of dollars in revenue without a sales team, those companies are the exception, rather than the rule.
 They’re the outliers and in truth, many of them now have a sales process that is far from “touchless.”
-To increase revenue and accelerate growth businesses need to build a sales team and when the time comes, never hire just one sales reps.
+To increase revenue and accelerate growth, businesses need to build a sales team and when the time comes, never hire just one sales rep.

 Here’s five compelling reasons why hiring two sales reps is always better than one:

 Having one sales rep gives you no meaningful data in which to benchmark performance.
 If you hire someone and they fail to hit quota you don’t know if this is because they’re not up to the job or if there’s a lack of product/market fit.
 Similarly, if your one sales hire succeeds, you still don’t know how much better they could be doing.
 With two (or more) sales reps you will learn more about your business, product and positioning in less time.

 2. A/B test to optimise your sales process

 With additional sales headcount you can run A/B tests to target new segments and markets or trial different versions of your product.
 These tests will help you understand what does and does not work more quickly, and armed with this insight you can optimise your qualifying and sales process.
 Speed is important - refining your ideal customer and sales process quickly will help you get and stay ahead of your competitors.